 Now for the tempi.
-There are metronome marks for many of Beethoven's works, some by himself, others by his pupil Carl Czerny.
-While some doubted the accuracy of Beethoven's markings, Sir Roger Norrington and his London Classical Players realized them in the symphonies in a most convincing way.
+There are metronome marks for many of Beethoven's works, some by himself, others by his devoted pupil Carl Czerny, who wrote a famous book outlining metronome markings for every piece of Beethoven's output.
+While some doubt the accuracy of Beethoven's markings, and the accuracy of the metronome Beethoven used, Sir Roger Norrington and his London Classical Players, as well as many contemporary orchestras, have realized them in the symphonies in a most convincing way.
 For the keyboard version of the violin concerto, Czerny gives the tempo marking of quarter note = 126 for the first movement.
 The early recording (1929) of Josef Wolfsthal with the Berlin Philharmonic conducted by Manfred Gurlitt is only a shade slower at 120-124, and Hubermann's recording from 1934 has a similar tempo.
 The initial timpani beats thereby get the character of a fast heartbeat or of a brisk marching rhythm.
 The melodies have to be thought in halves.
 Professor Stowell showed with convincing arguments that Beethoven's first movement is written in the spirit of French Revolutionary music, using simple melodies that could be sung along a forward pushing march rhythm.
 If we take the prototype of a revolutionary march - the Marseillaise - it is until now sung in a tempo of 126, exactly the tempo that Czerny gives for Beethoven's first movement.